Modal Verbs

 0:00

-They can speak three languages.
+They can now fluently speaks three totally different foreign languages.

 🐾